Introduction to Data Transfer using Globus

 Granting Permission for NCI CCR SF DME to Transfer to Guest Collection (step 6)

 Look at the "Overview" for the "globus demonstration" collection.
 Note the UUID.
-This will be needed when transfering file from the sequencing facility DME to Biowulf.
+This will be needed when transferring file from the sequencing facility DME to Biowulf.

 Getting Data from Sequencing Facility DME (step 1)